 Elements of this emerging hypothesis were included in Einhorn’s previous book,The Jesus Mystery, originally published in Swedish in 2006 and later published in the United States.
 Much has happened since then and Einhorn has presented her findings in various academic forums.
 The publication of A Shift in Time marks the first complete presentation of the full details of the hypothesis and a discussion of its conclusions and inevitable implications.

-A Shift in Time: Finding the Real Historical Jesus was an interesting book!
-This is the kind of book that, despite it’s short length, took me forever to finish because I was continually stopping to read a section to my husband or to go online and research facts for myself.
-The basic concept is that we, as Christians, have the timeline of Christ all wrong.
+A Shift in Time: Finding the Real Historical Jesus was a really interesting book, the kind of book that, despite its short length, took me forever to finish.
+I kept stopping to read a section to my husband or go online and research facts for myself.
+The concept is that we, as Christians, have the timeline of Christ all wrong.
 Einhorn believes that we are off by 20 years and sets out to prove it in A Shift in Time.

 It’s all very interesting to read and consider.
 See it here.